Act III Communications

 Act III Communications is an American media and entertainment company owned by the estate of producer and screenwriter Norman Lear.
 It was founded in 1985 following Lear's sale of Embassy Communications and Tandem Productions to The Coca-Cola Company.
-In a 1988 interview in The Wall Street Journal, Lear explained the name by noting that in a Shakespeare play, there are always more than three acts and that he expects there to be an Act IV and V. Act III served as Lear's business vehicle, unconnected to his other activities as a political activist and philanthropist.
+In a 1988 interview in The Wall Street Journal, Lear explained the name by noting that in a Shakespeare play, there are always more than three acts and that he expects there to be an Act IV and V. Unlike his previous production companies, Lear would initially not use Act III for simply just film and television production and also used it to delve into bigger business ventures, using Act III to own additional businesses such as a theater chain, a magazine division and the acquisition of eight Fox affiliate tv stations.
+Act III served as Lear's business vehicle, unconnected to his other activities as a political activist and philanthropist.

 Act III notable investments and ventures

 Among the many activities of Act III Communications is a minority interest in Village Roadshow Pictures (VRP); ownership interest in Concord Music Group (later merged with VRP to create Village Roadshow Entertainment Group); Act III Broadcasting; Act III Theatres; Act III Publishing; and Act III Television, a joint venture formed with Columbia Pictures Television in February 1989; and Act III Merchandising which handles the merchandising for The Princess Bride among other properties.
-Act III Broadcasting was divested for approximately $500 million in 1994/95 to ABRY Partners; Act III Theatres was divested to KKR in 1997 for just under $700 million, while Concord Music Group was divested in 2013 to Wood Creek Capital for $115 million.
+Act III Broadcasting was divested for approximately $500 million in June 1995 to ABRY Partners; Act III Theatres was divested to KKR in 1997 for just under $700 million, while Concord Music Group was divested in 2013 to Wood Creek Capital for $115 million.
 Act III/Lear continues to own the two Rob Reiner-directed films it produced, Stand By Me and The Princess Bride.
 Act III/Lear continues to hold an interest in Village Roadshow Pictures/Village Roadshow Entertainment Group.